Pojoto/quantum-rfs/docs/index.rst

 Welcome to quantum_rfs's documentation!
 =========================================================
-molecool is a Python package designed to read in, perform analysis, and visualize molecular coordinates.
-The file formats `xyz` and `pdb` are currently supported.
+This Python package is designed for you to implement real examples of the Recursive Fourier Sampling problem, additionally providing both classical and quantum solutions to the RFS problem.
+The quantum solution utilizes the Bernstein-Vazirani algorithm, while the classical solution uses a brute-force recursion approach.
+Both methods can be compared and visualized in the package.
+Check out the API page to see more concrete documentation on specific classes or methods.
 .. grid:: 1 1 2 2

     .. grid-item-card:: Getting Started